Your World Today: Simulcast on CNN

 An edition of the program in the 12:00 p.m. time slot was previously simulcast on CNN, making it one of the few shows in cable television to be broadcast in over 200 countries and territories.
 In September 2008, CNN Newsroom took over the program's hour timeslot on CNN.

-2020

-In the midst of the COVID-19 pandemic, the program has been placed off air and replaced with The Situation Room with Wolf Blitzer.

 Replacement

-The program was replaced by World Report (CNN) and International Desk as part of CNN International's relaunch in September 2009.
+The first iteration of the program was replaced by World Report (CNN) and International Desk as part of CNN International's relaunch in September 2009.